Some benefits, and much more!

-Learning to speak German is a challenge, but it's the tenth most-spoken language in the world.
+Learning to speak German is a challenge, but it's one of the most major languages in the world, according to Wikipedia.
 It's, therefore, one which is very much worth learning, so that you're able to communicate with over 200 million people.

 One of the best ways to absorb a language is to force yourself to speak it every day.
-And one of the best ways to do that is to leave yourself without any other choice.
+And one of the best ways to do this is to leave yourself without any other choice.
 If you are 16+, we advise you to book a German course in Germany to focus on language and cultural learning.
 If you are a Teen, we would suggest starting with a German summer camp in Germany for example!

 If you live in Germany, you'll have no option but to get a strong grip on the language.
 What other benefits are there of learning to speak German in Germany?